-The warning should read: NA
+The warning should read NA.

-Bids must be submitted only via rwprocurement@waterforpeople.org no later than 23rd of July 2025.
-Technical and Financial proposals must be submitted in separate documents.
-The Financial proposal must be protected in Excel format and its password must be presented by the bidder during the opening session.
+Bids must be submitted only via rwprocurement@waterforpeople.org no later than 22 July 2025.
+The quotation must be protected in Excel format and its password must be presented by the bidder.

 D. Bid Opening and Evaluation